Bellavene/findger/README.md

 # Show selected files in Finder
       map <alt>/  show_files_in_finder

-# Go to the path of the fron Finder wondow
+# Go to path of the front Finder window
       map <alt>?  get_finder

 # Mark file in ranger and Finder